BillLudwig/Zettelkasten/pages/Dev%2FWeb%2FAngular%2F15.md

 	- {{video https://www.youtube.com/watch?v=-n0WhqabSmc}}
 	- [Standalone Components](https://angular.io/guide/standalone-components) are out of developer preview
 		- {{video https://www.youtube.com/watch?v=x5PZwb4XurU}}
-	- [Advancements in the Angular Router](https://blog.angular.io/advancements-in-the-angular-router-5d69ec4c032) This was available in 14.2 but I'll probably look to implement with v15.
+	- [Advancements in the Angular Router]([https://blog.angular.io/advancements-in-the-angular-router-5d69ec4c032](https://blog.angular.io/angular-v15-is-now-available-df7be7f2f4c8#ecb8)) This was available in 14.2 but I'll probably look to implement with v15.
 		- Better tree-shaking in the Router removing the old `HashLocationStrategy` and SSR code if not used
 			- Saves about 11% of the router code size
 		- No longer need to import RouterModule directly.
 			- New: `providers: [provideRouter(appRoutes)]`
 			- Old: `providers: [importProvidersFrom(RouterModule.forRoot(appRoutes))]`
 	- [Functional Router Guards] should reduce boilerplate
+		- Can run guards in sequence.
+[See test code](https://github.com/angular/angular/blob/8546b17adec01de69bf314a959ef2d12f6638eb9/packages/router/test/integration.spec.ts#L5157-L5194)